joseph-flinn/site/frontend/posts/power-naps.md

 Two years ago, I started adding naps as an option in my daily routine.
 After shutting my work laptop, I would check in with my body's energy levels.
-If I wasn't feeling ready to hop on my bike and go for a 20 mile ride, it was time for a nap.
-I would put on headphones and a specific music-only playlist on Spotify and lay down on the couch for about 30 minutes.
+If I wasn't feeling ready to hop on my bike and go for a 20-mile ride, it was time for a nap.
+I would put on headphones and a specific music-only playlist on Spotify and lie down on the couch for about 30 minutes.
 I would use a simple breathing technique that I had learned a few years before to zone out and eventually fall asleep if I was tired enough.